Home About Us Our Ministry Family News Newsletters Email Updates Photo Gallery Projects

 When Umzumbe Bible Institute closed at the end of 1994, Michael and Caryl returned to the States for an extended furlough.
 They both taught at Nebraska Christian College while studying for graduate degrees in education at Wayne State College in Wayne, Nebraska.

-1998 to the present
+1998 to 2009

 Because of their involvement with the Umzumbe church, Michael and Caryl also became increasingly concerned that there was no outreach to the local community.
 Building on good relationships with local schools, they volunteered to teach English at Mntwan'ungamizizwe High School.
 Discipline was a huge problem and they did not offer to teach again.
 However, Caryl offered to teach supplementary classes in English and Mathematics on the campus of Umzumbe Bible Institute for Grade 11 students.
 Michael offered similar classes in Biblical Studies and added computer lessons after they received a donation of several old computers.